corehacker/ch-cv-human-tracking/README.md

 5. Bounding box on the entire person wearing T-shirt is a requirement.
 6. At the end (which can be decided by just pressing a key), display a
      graphic representation of how the UTD T-shirt person was moving, i.e.,
-     the path of the person<92>s movement.
+     the path of the person's movement.
 This can be done by displaying a
      rectangular box (for the captured video space) and drawing lines that
      would connect the points of the center of the bounding box in different
      video frames.
-7. Only one such graphic representation of the UTD T-shirt person<92>s movement
+7. Only one such graphic representation of the UTD T-shirt person's movement
-     path is needed <96> this path will show the cumulative movement over the
+     path is needed & this path will show the cumulative movement over the
      entire video clip captured.

 Usage